Connecticut Military and Veterans Benefits

 Learn more about the Connecticut Military Support Program

-The cemetery offers free of charge a burial plot, opening and closing the grave, a government provided headstone (including placement) and perpetual care.
+The cemetery offers free of charge a burial plot, opening and closing the grave, a government provided headstone (including placement), perpetual care for casketed and cremated remains.

 Who is eligible for Burial at the Connecticut State Veterans Cemetery?